codingPhuc/IRL-learning-value-2/Fail Behavior.md

 ---

-# 🍽️ **Dining Etiquette**
+## 🍽️ Dining Etiquette

 ### 🔄 Food Behavior

 1. Always ask before doing something involving food.

-2. You will need to graph, plat, and blow for an adult, not a kid.
+2. You will need to graph, plate, and blow for an adult, not a kid.

-3. When taking food from a shared plate, wait until your food appears—don’t shuffle items around.
+3. When taking food from a shared plate, wait until your portion appears—don’t shuffle items.

-4. Avoid jokes about someone’s appearance (e.g., what Dì Quyền is wearing).
+4. Avoid jokes about appearances (e.g., what Dì Quyền is wearing).

 5. Do not eat or joke about eating in inappropriate places (e.g., toilets).

-6. When eating, don’t put your phone on the table.
+6. Don't put your phone on the table while eating.

-7. If you want to take something from the other side of the table:
+7. If you want to take something across the table:

-    - Stand up and take it.
+    - Stand up and get it.

     - Or ask someone to pass it to you.

-8. Do not think ahead of anything.
+8. Do not think ahead of anything while eating.

 ### 🍛 Cooking Instructions